oneinfra/oneinfra/docs/clusters.md

 # Clusters

-Clusters are the main component that will be used to define new clusters in your infrastructure.
+Clusters are the main component that will be used to glue all the required components that conform a single cluster.
+They contain the authoritative information that every component that belongs to this cluster will use (e.g. certificate authorities, certificates...).

 A minimal example is: